Accessibility gets peoples’ attention when it is backed by law and that law is enforced.

 In honour of all the people struggling to do basic things on the internet, let’s define what Web Accessibility is – and what it isn’t.

-‘Oh, great’, I hear you say – ‘another bill’.
+Introduction ‘Oh, great’, I hear you say – ‘another bill’.
 Well ok, yes, if it’s from Telecom, it probably is another bill.
 But it’s what’s different about this month’s bill that got my attention.
-You see, I’d just returned home, after spending the best part of the day picnicing with friends in Dunedin’s botanical gardens (which […]
+Bonding over accessibility You see, I’d just returned home, after spending the best part of the day picnicking with friends in […]

 As a conscientious web developer, I build web pages that endeavour to be accessible to as wide a range of people as possible.
 Inevitably, this means that every now and then I have to pull a project manager, client, or designer up on inaccessible content or a poorly thought out design.
 So, I might say […]